jayden-n/jayden-n/README.md

 </a>

 <samp>
-I just have a passion for solving problems.
+I'm just passionate about solving problems.
 <br />
 Thanks for reading!
 </samp>